Welcome to the podcast of the Lotus Eaters for the 2nd of September.

 We'll get to that because for the interest of time, I want to rush on.

-They give us a bit of a breakdown on what their actual perpetrator data looks like.
+So, if we go to page 56, they give us a bit of a breakdown on what their actual perpetrator data looks like.

-So if we scroll down about this, they say our survey data illustrates that hate crime perpetrators come from a range of different ethnic backgrounds.
+So, if we scroll down about this, they say our survey data illustrates that hate crime perpetrators come from a range of different ethnic backgrounds.

-So just bringing in diversity is not actually just the answer.
+So, just bringing in diversity is not actually just the answer.

 The diversity amongst perpetrators becomes more striking when looking at specific strands of hate crime victimization.

-Just under two thirds said described the offender as white British at 58%.
+Taking racially motivated hate crime as an example, just under two-thirds said described the offender as white British at 58%.

-That was 42% not white British committing hate crimes based on race.
+That was 42%, not white-British, committing hate crimes based on race.

-So they're pretty racist.
+So, they're pretty racist.

-So do you want a bunch of racists who don't like each other let alone you moving to your shires?
+So, do you want a bunch of racists who don't like each other, let alone you, moving to your shires?

-I can't say I'm in favor.
+I can't say I'm in favour.

-Racists are also more violent than the white typical white racist.
+Racists are also more violent than the white, typical white racist.

 That's true.